Multipolar Acoustic Source Reconstruction from Sparse Far-Field Data using ALOHA: Numerical Experiments and Discussion

 Following definitions \eqref{xl} and \eqref{kl}, the admissible sets of observation directions and wavenumbers are defined as

-The arc length $a$ of the domain, parameter $\epsilon$, and Fourier series truncation parameter $N$ are set to $a=12$, $\epsilon=10^{-3}$, and $N=20$.
+We set $a=12$, $\epsilon=10^{-3}$, and $N=20$.
 The synthetic far-field patterns are generated by numerical integration of the formula

-We perform source reconstruction for two scenarios: (1) ideal measurement conditions without measurement noise, and (2) extremely noisy measurement conditions with an \textit{additive white Gaussian noise} (AWGN) having a \textit{signal-to-noise ratio} (SNR) of $3$dB.
-For each scenario, four different sub-sampling rates, $5\%$, $10\%$, $15\%$, and $30\%$, were considered.
-The performance of the proposed algorithm was evaluated on three different criteria: (1) visual perception in terms of the \textit{peak-signal-to-noise ratio} (PSNR), (2) structural similarity in terms of the \textit{structural similarity index measure} (SSIM), and (3) computational time in terms of walk-clock run-time.
+We perform source reconstruction in extremely noisy measurement conditions with an \textit{additive white Gaussian noise} (AWGN) having a \textit{signal-to-noise ratio} (SNR) of $3$dB.
+Three different sub-sampling rates, $5\%$, $10\%$, and $15\%$, were considered.
+The performance of the proposed algorithm was evaluated on: (1) visual perception in terms of the \textit{peak-signal-to-noise ratio} (PSNR), (2) structural similarity in terms of the \textit{structural similarity index measure} (SSIM), and (3) computational time in terms of walk-clock run-time.
+Here,